-George Collins is the current President of the St Patrick's College Old Boys Association.
+George Collins is the Immediate Past President of the St Patrick's College Old Boys Association.
 George was elected to the Executive in 2007, taking over Felix Kane as Secretary in 2008.
 George is an old boy of St Patrick's College, Silverstream and attended college from 1980 to 1984.
 George currently represents Silverstream on the executive.
-George was elected to the role of President of the Old Boys Association in 2015.
+George was elected to the role of President of the Old Boys Association from 2015 to 2019.

 After leaving Silverstream, George graduated with a degree in Political Science and worked in the Banking industry.
-In 2001, George commenced employment with the Engineering, Printing and Manufacturing Union (EPMU) as a Lead Organiser for Wellington.
+From 2001 until 2019, George worked with the Engineering, Printing and Manufacturing Union (EPMU), later Etu as a Lead Organiser for Wellington.
 George is an advocate for social justice and workers.
-He is formally member of the Wellington Institute of Technology Council, current Chairperson of Unions Wellington, Patsman Editorial Group and serves on a number of other committees and organisations.
+Since September 2019, George now works for the Association of Salaried Medical specialists.
+He is formally a member of the Wellington Institute of Technology Council, Chairperson of Unions Wellington, Patsman Editorial Group and serves on a number of other committees and organisations.

 Sean is Chartered Accountant and after attending Victoria University he worked for Price Waterhouse/PricewaterhouseCoopers, including four years in St Petersburg, Russia.
 Since returning to New Zealand, he has worked for Airways Corporation, Buddle Findlay and the Department of Corrections.
 In 2014, Sean started working for himself providing business consulting and advice.

-Sean is on the Board of Trustees of Sacred Heart Primary School, Petone and was previously a trustee and then chairman of the Board of Trustees for St Patrick's Primary School, Kilbirnie.
+Sean is on the Board of Proprietors and Trustees of St Patrick's College Silverstream.
+He was on the board of Sacred Heart Primary School, Petone and was previously a trustee and then chairman of the Board of Trustees for St Patrick's Primary School, Kilbirnie.